 UW Mechanical Engineering has a rich history of advancements in biomechanics and health technologies, thanks to the work of pioneers in the field, including emeritus faculty Colin Daly and Albert Kobayashi and alumni Wayne Quinton and Savio Woo.
-Today, nearly half of ME’s core faculty research in this area.
+Today, roughly half of ME’s core faculty do research in this area.

 Key research areas

 - Bio-microelectromechanical systems (BioMEMs), cell mechanics and nanotechnology

 - Innovation in health and biomedical device development

 - Nano and biologically inspired robotics

 - Photonics – diagnostic imaging, surgical guidance and laser therapy

 ME researchers are advancing cancer detection and treatment through innovations in nanorobotics, optical technologies and biomedical diagnostics.

 Engineering Innovation in Health is a year-long program in which engineering students and faculty partner with clinicians to design medical devices aimed toward lowering costs and improving care.